danny-avila/LibreChat/docs/features/plugins/introduction.md

   - Then, ask for a good prompt for Stable Diffusion based on the poem
   - Finally, use the Stable Diffusion plugin by referencing the pre-generated prompt
 - Presets are only available when no Plugins are selected as the final review of the thinking phase has a specific system message.
+- ⚠️ The Browser/Scraper, Serpapi, and Zapier NLA plugins are official langchain integrations and don't work the best.
+Improvements to them will be made

 ### Showcase